jolineduong/SQL-project/starting_with_questions.md

 Answer:
+I do not believe there is enough data to successfully determine if there is a pattern.
 <img width="389" alt="Screen Shot 2023-10-30 at 6 29 46 PM" src="https://github.com/issajojoke/SQL-project/assets/140217218/32a5650a-7c17-42f1-b6a5-97c2f4d5e782">
 <img width="385" alt="Screen Shot 2023-10-30 at 6 30 00 PM" src="https://github.com/issajojoke/SQL-project/assets/140217218/da3c6e6f-90fd-4dec-9413-da6edf554c82">